Bitcoin miners in Nordic region get a boost from cheap power

 The cost of power is poised to become even more significant for miners.
 The hash-rate, the amount of calculation needed to produce each coin, is steadily increasing.
 And in May, miners' rewards were cut by a so-called halving, a reduction in the amount of tokens they receive as a way to maintain scarcity.

 Many of the miners that left the region after the 2017-18 boom and bust could return.
-The November announcement of US$35 million investment from Dutch blockchain company Bitfury Holding BV to expand their Norwegian site could mark the start of a new trend.
+The November announcement of a US$35 million investment from Dutch blockchain company Bitfury Holding to expand its Norwegian site could mark the start of a new trend.

-"We have seen a notable uptick in investor appetite for Bitcoin mining opportunities in Norway," said Tyler Page, a business developer at Bitfury.
-"This year's energy prices were particularly low as Bitcoin prices have increased."
+"We have seen a notable uptick in investor appetite for bitcoin mining opportunities in Norway," said Tyler Page, a business developer at Bitfury.
+"This year's energy prices were particularly low as bitcoin prices have increased."
+BLOOMBERG

 BT is now on Telegram!